 - Spelling, punctuation and grammar – English is my native language, and I am a confident speaker and writer.

-Planetoid Plains was made for a Game Jam hosted on the Unofficial Staffordshire University Discord server within less than a month.
+Planetoid Plains was made for a Game Jam hosted on the Unofficial Staffordshire University Discord server which took place over a month.
 It was a sandbox survival game in a similar vein to Terraria, except rather than a long continuous landmass, it took place on small planetoids suspended in the air.
 Each planetoid was unique in size, biome type and resources, and you had to make your way across planets to survive harsh micro-environments.

 The game didn’t turn out to be in a state that I would call playable.
 Whilst it had plenty of content, the combat system was poor and the resolution of the graphics is too small to see easily, especially on widescreen or high resolution monitors.
 However it has a lot of potential to be improved and can be turned into a very fun game!